Finding Nemo poster

 The First Threshold at 22 minutes marks the transition into Act II, occurring at 22% of the runtime.
 This illustrates the protagonist's commitment to After finding the diver's mask with an address (P. Sherman, 42 Wallaby Way, Sydney), Marlin makes the active choice to journey to Sydney despite all his fears.
 He commits to leaving the reef and entering the vast open ocean., moving from reaction to action.

 At 45 minutes, the Midpoint arrives at 45% of the runtime—arriving early, accelerating into Act IIb complications.
-The analysis reveals that this crucial beat Marlin's story of crossing the ocean spreads throughout the sea via the fish network, reaching Sydney.
+Of particular interest, this crucial beat Marlin's story of crossing the ocean spreads throughout the sea via the fish network, reaching Sydney.
 Nigel the pelican hears and brings news to Nemo in the tank.
 Nemo learns his father IS coming for him - false victory as both believe reunion is imminent., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 71 minutes initiates the final act resolution at 71% of the runtime.
 Nemo escapes and finds Dory, who (despite memory loss) remembers him.
 She reunites father and son.
 Marlin realizes what he's learned: "I have to let him go" and trusts Nemo when he says he can save Dory and the fish caught in the net., demonstrating the transformation achieved throughout the journey.